oskiyu/OSKengine/philosophy.md

 ### High-level abstraction

-**OSKengine**'s render systems are implemented within the ECS system, using the previously metioned abstraction layer.
+**OSKengine**'s render systems are implemented within the ECS system, using the previously mentioned abstraction layer.